Posted on October 10, 2020

 Now, having run through the whole semester (and having reflected a lot on the difficulties), I just wanted to share a couple of specific, positive experiences:

 Overall, it was a very mixed bag.
 The good moments were great and made me feel amazing.
 I got a lot out of it.
 But I spent a lot – A LOT – of the semester in crippling anxiety and I had a lot of meltdowns.
 It was fucking hard.
 And the marks haven’t even come back yet.
 I’m terrified that I’ve done horribly.
 But I’m trying not to think about it.
 I’m just trying to get through this new semester.
 Which may be even more stressful than the last.

-Category: anxiety, autism, holidays, meltdowns, mental health, music, ocd, university, video Tagged: anxiety, asd, assessment, assessments, autism, autism spectrum disorder, autistic, christmas, christmas holiday, creative process, elizabeth gilbert, essay, first semester, i'm with you, luce barka, masters degree, masters degree in songwriting, meltdown, meltdowns, mental health, mental illness, perfectionism, presentation, research, review, semester, songcraft, songwriters, songwriting, student support agreement, tedtalk, tutor
+Category: holidays, mental health, music, ocd, university, video Tagged: anxiety, asd, assessment, assessments, autism, autism spectrum disorder, autistic, christmas, christmas holiday, creative process, elizabeth gilbert, essay, first semester, i'm with you, luce barka, masters degree, masters degree in songwriting, meltdown, meltdowns, mental illness, perfectionism, presentation, research, review, semester, songcraft, songwriters, songwriting, student support agreement, tedtalk, tutor

 Posted on April 13, 2019